Ideas to Inspire Your Bedroom Paint Colors

 When brainstorming bedroom colors, it can be easy to feel overwhelmed by the number of room painting ideas that are possible— from accent walls to painted ceilings.
 Scrolling through your Pinterest feed could give you a jolt of inspiration, or inundate you with the sheer number of possibilities.

-Here are our favorite bedroom paint colors to get you started.
+Here are our favorite bedroom paint colors to get you started, check out this article for more bedroom painting ideas.

 The 15 best bedroom colors